 Twenty tips to stop a budget blowout

-So, here’s some help!
-We’ve popped together twenty wedding budget tips to keep more dollars in your back pocket.
+We’ve compiled a list of twenty wedding budget tips to help you keep more money in your pocket.

 - Plan to perfection – so many couples are surprised by the additional costs they incur in the weeks leading up to the wedding, particularly when it comes to beauty treatments or wedding party gifts.
 By planning every detail and budgeting for it, you will always be a step ahead.

 - Pick a less popular date or time – by celebrating your day on a weekday, or choosing a morning wedding rather than afternoon, you could save a lot of money with your venue.
 The added bonus – you are likely to have your pick of wedding suppliers as they’re less likely to be booked!

 - Fab five – pick the top five things that matter most to you on your wedding day.
 It could be invitations, the dress, photography, food, flowers or music.
 Whatever they are, invest more on these fabulous five items and scrimp on the rest!

 - Avoid guests list swell – it’s really easy to get caught up in the wedding hype and want the entire world to share in your day.
 After all you’re going to look ah-mazing and throw the wedding of the year.
 However, tread carefully when it comes to your guest list and set some firm guest rules.
 For example, you may only invite immediate family, or only those that you have seen in the last two years, or you may even have a strict no work colleagues policy.
 Another trick, set your guest list and then attempt to downsize it by 25%.
 If you can (without waging a world war with your other half) then you’ve just saved and amazing amount of cash.
 If you can’t, well at least you tried!